specdb/specdb/docs/catalog.rst

 those rows ordered by separation from the search position, and the IDs of those sources also ordered by search position.

-The search radius may instaed be given as a length.
+The search radius may instead be given as a length.
 If so, it is an assumed physical proper radius and is therefore dependent on cosmology
-(astropy.cosmology.Plank15 is assumed).
+(astropy.cosmology.Planck15 is assumed).
 Only sources with redshift z>1e-3 are considered.
 Example::

     matches, sub_cat, IDs = sdb.qcat.query_position('001115.24+144601.9', 300*u.kpc)